-Our location independent essentials are the bits and pieces of technology that we take on the road that have enabled us to master the art of location independence over the last four years and will get us through the next 12 months of our grand tour project.
+Our location independent essentials are the bits and pieces of technology that we take on the road that have enabled us to master the art of location independence over the last four years and will get us through the next 12 months of the global grand tour project we’re embarking on aimed at promoting slow travel, local travel and experiential travel.

-Being location independent is something we achieved long ago – as travel writers, we’ve been on the road travelling continuously for the last four years, living and working out of our suitcases as we’ve bounced around the planet from one assignment to another.
+Being location independent is something we achieved long ago – as a travel writer and photographer team, we’ve been on the road travelling continuously for the last four years, living and working out of our suitcases as we’ve bounced around the planet from one assignment to another.

-And before we took to the road full time we were working out of hotel rooms, airports and in vehicles as we went on the road for a couple of months at a time for Lonely Planet.
+Before we took to the road full time we were already working out of hotel rooms, airports and in vehicles when we went on the road for a couple of months at a time for Lonely Planet, researching, writing and updating travel guidebooks.
 Yet location independence has been a topic we’ve devoted little attention to – until you asked.

 Yet technology is a topic travel writers often get asked about, and we’re already fielding questions about the gear that enables us to be location independent, so here goes: